Graduate Assistant Positions

 You should arrive in the Azusa area and settle into housing prior to the August 1 contract start day for graduate assistants.

 Summer school courses are available and are recommended to stay on track for course sequencing as well as keeping course loads manageable during sport seasons.

 Student Health Insurance and Fees

 Health insurance is available through Blue Cross and allows the insured to be evaluated and treated at the APU Student Health Center at no cost.
 Off-campus medical services are also covered.
 On-campus graduate residents and international students must carry this insurance.
 For more information, please visit the Student Health Center website.

 Graduate Programs, Tuition, and Financial Aid

-For more information about graduate programs at APU, summer school courses and dates, and graduate tuition and financial aid, please visit the Graduate Center website.
+For more information about graduate programs at APU, summer school courses and dates, and graduate tuition and financial aid, please visit the Graduate and Professional Center website.